 After you submit your application, it will be reviewed.
 If qualified, you should receive an e-mail within two weeks inviting you to a volunteer interview.
 If accepted into the program, you will need to attend a two-day training session.
 Once you have started you will shadow an experienced volunteer until you are comfortable working on your own.
 The entire application and training process takes approximately one month.

 Yes.
-Volunteers are required to wear a blue Liberty Science Center shirt and lime green lanyard (which we will supply) so that you are easy to identify on our exhibit floors.
+Volunteers are required to wear a purple Liberty Science Center shirt and yellow lanyard (which we will supply) so that you are easy to identify on our exhibit floors.
 Volunteers are also asked to wear khaki pants and brown or black shoes.
 We recommend purchasing comfortable shoes as well as a watch to wear during your volunteer shift.

 We recognize the tremendous value that volunteers provide through their time and talents.
 The benefit package we offer reflects our commitment to our volunteers and sincere gratitude for their service.